Last revised 8th December 2024

 Well, firstly, it will be my tenth boat.

-Secondly, as fans of 'Star Trek, The Next Generation' will know, 'Ten (Fwd)' is the Bar on Picard's Enterprise and while I may not be able to stock Klingon Ale or Blood Wine, I'll do my best to have some english ales and single malt scotch whiskies that are 'out of this world'.
+Secondly, as fans of 'Star Trek, The Next Generation' will know, 'Ten (Fwd)' is the Bar on Picard's Enterprise and while I may not be able to stock Klingon Ale or Blood Wine, I'll do my best to stock some english ales and single malt scotch whiskies that are 'out of this world'.

 So, I came across the ready made Cauldon Boats Tug shell at Brayzel Narrowboats, due to a previous customer having to drop out.